Frazmatic/portfolio/README.md

 Published at: https://frazer-portfiolio.netlify.app/

+---
+Number and name of feature: Clone Template and Deploy: As a user, I want to view a unique portfolio online, so that the skills and personality of the developer are portrayed.

-Estimate of time needed to complete: 3 hours
+Estimate of time needed to complete: 1 hours

 Start time: 1410

 Finish time:

 Actual time needed to complete:

+---